Geography & Landscape

 Zimbabwe gained independence on April 18, 1980, with Robert Mugabe as the first prime minister.
 The country has faced both economic challenges and periods of growth in the decades since independence.

 Zimbabwe has a population of approximately 15 million people.
-The country is home to several ethnic groups:
+The country is home to several ethnic groups:- Shona - The largest group, comprising about 70% of the population

-Zimbabwean culture is expressed through various art forms:
+Zimbabwean culture is expressed through various art forms:- Stone sculpture - Contemporary Shona sculpture is internationally acclaimed

-Zimbabwe enjoys a generally moderate climate due to its elevated plateau:
+Zimbabwe enjoys a generally moderate climate due to its elevated plateau:- Rainy season (November-March): Warm and wet

 This overview provides just a glimpse of Zimbabwe’s rich complexity.
 As you travel through the country, you’ll discover many more fascinating layers to Zimbabwe’s natural and cultural heritage.